novaeeken/reddits-best/README.md

 ```

 ## Writing tests
 I wanted to test the rendering of the components I build, but I discovered many people have issues writing test for components that get their styling from a theme provider (Styled Components).
 Unfortunately, most solutions I could find were over a year old and already contained deprecated code or solutions that didn't work with Styled Components 4.0^.
-I therefore couldn't get the tests to pass.
+I therefore couldn't get the tests to pass and solely wrote tests for the helper functions.

 ## Available Scripts